PLEASE NOTE: At the moment, we don’t collect personal information.

-We only use an individual’s details to email further updates, resources and information in relation to The Dowsing Programme which that individual has signed up to.
+We only use an individual’s details to email further updates, resources and information in relation to Mind Your Mind which that individual has signed up to.

 We do not transfer or sell your details to anyone ever.

-We keep your details for as long as you are signed up to The Dowsing Programme.
+We keep your details for as long as you are signed up to Mind Your Mind.

 Our contact details are:

 Changes to the Information

 It is very important that the information we hold about you is accurate and up to date.
 Please let us know if the personal information you supplied to us changes by emailing us at firstname.lastname@example.org

 We regularly review and, where necessary, update our privacy information.